Your health is an investment, not an expense.

 How to choose a Personal Trainer.

-You and I both know that there are hundreds of Personal Trainers in Brighton to choose from and choosing the right Personal Trainer can be quite daunting if you've never had a Personal Trainer before; you are about to invest your hard earned cash and your precious time and effort so this decision is not to be taken lightly!
+You and I both know that there are hundreds of Personal Trainers in Brighton to choose from and choosing the right Personal Trainer can be quite daunting if you've never had a Personal Trainer before; you are about to invest your hard earned cash, and your precious time and effort, so this decision is not to be taken lightly!

 Sadly there's a lot of dead wood in the fitness industry and Brighton is no exception and it's only getting worse as Personal Trainer courses are now readily available online through deal sites such as Groupon for as low as £19!
 The UK is literally littered with thousands of well intentioned Personal Trainers who unfortunately don't have the knowledge, expertise or experience to help you at the level that you truly deserve, yet they're still charging top dollar for their services.